-A reference implementation written in C and C++ of the proposed library facility, with API documentation, can be found at https://github.com/ned14/quickcpplib/blob/master/include/signal\guard.hpp.
-This specific edition has been in production use for over a year at the time of writing (with the previous edition having had many years of use in production), and has proven to be quite popular with some in the C/C++ ecosystem i.e. it has been lifted and borrowed by quite a few people, because it solves well an ever growing problem (see Introduction).
+A reference implementation of the proposed library facility with API documentation can be found at $https://github.com/ned14/quickcpplib/blob/master/include/signal_guard.hpp$.
+This specific edition has been in production use for over a year at the time of writing (with the previous edition having had many years of use in production), and has proven to be quite popular with some in the C++ ecosystem i.e. it has been lifted and borrowed by quite a few people, because it solves well an ever growing problem (see Introduction).
 It works well on Android, FreeBSD, MacOS, Linux and Microsoft Windows on ARM, AArch64, x64 and x86.